 Would a 10 W radio even work?

 If there were an impressively powerful TETRA radio capable to transmit at 10 W, it would require a base station transmitting at 50 W. The only thing is that no such base station exists.

 So beware of claims that more TETRA radio power will make for a superior radio.
 It’s not true.

 Do not look only at the Watts that the radio promises.
-You don’t need a very powerful radio to get the PMR range that you need.
+You don’t need a very powerful radio to get the radio range that you need.
 On the contrary: using more power than necessary can actually degrade your operational efficiency and lead to more communication challenges.

-This infographic explains the truth about Watts in PMR radios.
+This infographic explains the truth about Watts in TETRA radios.
 Download the infographic in printable format:

 Still not convinced?
 This blog post gives you no less than 7 reasons why you don't need a more powerful radio.

 You may also want to check the TETRA radios from Airbus – they all have excellent sensitivity.